google/GTMAppAuth/README.md

 GTMAppAuth uses the browser to present the authorization request, while GTMOAuth2 uses an embedded web-view.
 Migrating to GTMAppAuth will require you to change how you authorize the user.
 Follow the instructions above to get the authorization.
-You can then create a `GTMAppAuthFetcherAuthorization` object with the `initWithAuthState:authState` initializer.

-Once you have the `GTMAppAuthFetcherAuthorization` you can continue to make REST calls as before.
+You can then create a `GTMAuthSession` object with its `initWithAuthState:` initializer.
+Once you have a `GTMAuthSession` you can continue to make REST calls as before.

 ### Error Handling